bridgecrewio/terraform-provider-bridgecrew/README.md

 ```

 The Terraform config is in main.tf.
- Currently there uis only support for 3 data sources:
+Currently there is only support for 3 data sources:

 - bridgecrew_repositories
 - bridgecrew_suppressions